 Frescoes in the gurdwara.
 (21.03.2011.)

-Front view of the gurdwara.
+Front view of the dharamshala.
 (21.03.2011.)

 Another view.
-You can see houses constructed in front of the gurdwara.
+You can see houses constructed in front of the dharamshala.
 (21.03.2011.)

-Main street between gurdwara and dharamsala.
+Main street between the gurdwara and the dharamsala.
 (21.03.2011.)

-View of the southern wall of dharamsala, from a lane.
+View of the western wall of the dharamshala, from a lane.
 (21.03.2011.)

-Main entrance of this gurdwara complex, the main gate on the road.
+Main entrance of this gurdwara complex, the main gate is on the road.
 (21.03.2011.)

 It is a big complex housing a gurdwara, dharamsala and a haveli.
 I am sure that not many such monuments exist in Pakistan.
-Repair and maintenance can turn it into a master piece of traditional art and architecture.
+Repair and maintenance can turn it into a master piece of traditional architecture.
 It can house a big museum of art, culture and history of this region.
 With proper arrangements, it can be turned into a big tourist attraction for Pakistani and Indian, especially Sikh, tourists.

 Tariq Amir